Compton Hill Reservoir Park: Compton Hill Water Tower

 Compton Hill Water Tower under scaffolding during construction, 1899.

-The Compton Hill Water Tower, built in 1898, is the youngest of three remaining stand pipe-water towers in St. Louis.
-Whereas, in 1901, more than 423 stand pipe style water towers existed in the United States, as of 2008 only about a dozen remain standing, three of which are in St. Louis (the other two being the Bissell Tower and the Grand Avenue Water Tower).
+The Compton Hill Water Tower, built in 1898, is the youngest of three remaining standpipe water towers in St. Louis.
+Whereas, in 1901, more than 423 standpipe-style water towers existed in the United States, as of 2008 only about a dozen remain standing, three of which are in St. Louis (the other two being the Bissell Tower and the Grand Avenue Water Tower).
 The 179 ft tower was built to disguise a 6 ft diameter, 130 ft tall standpipe in its interior.
 The standpipe helped to control the dangerous surges in the city's pipes caused by the reciprocating pumps and maintain an even water pressure.
-The water tower was designed by Harvey Ellis who also had a hand in designing the headhouse for St. Louis Union Station.
+The water tower was designed by Harvey Ellis, who also had a hand in designing the headhouse for St. Louis Union Station.
 Occasionally, the observation deck at the top of the water tower is opened to the public, allowing visitors to see 360-degree panoramic views of the city.
 The Compton Hill Water Tower was declared a city landmark in 1966 and added to the National Register of Historic Places in 1972.